mmy001/BHDD/README.md

 # BHDD-main

-Official public code release for **BHDD**, a multimodal depression detection framework.
+This repository provides a placeholder structure for **BHDD**, a multimodal depression detection framework. **The official code will be publicly released upon paper acceptance/publication**.

 This repository contains two cleaned training pipelines: